TheBigBrainsCompany/TbbcMoneyBundle/README.md

 This library is based on Fowler's [Money pattern](http://blog.verraes.net/2011/04/fowler-money-pattern-in-php/)

-* This bundle is tested and is stable with Symfony 2.8 and Symfony 3.1
+* This bundle is tested and is stable with Symfony 3.4, 4.3, 4.4, 5.0

 Quick Start
 -----------